open-design-kit/opendesignkit/_methods/Personas.md

 title: Personas
 tags:
     - define
-desc: <em>Personas</em> are user types based on habits and goals of real people, acquired through interviews and conversations.
-teaser: User types based on habits and goals of real people, acquired through interviews and conversations.
+teaser: Identify user types based on habits and goals of real people, acquired through interviews and conversations.
 ---
 ## Why use or do it: